octobercms/docs/3.x/cms/ajax/attributes-api.md

 ## Usage Examples

 Trigger the `onCalculate` handler when the form is submitted.
-Update the element with the identifier "result"` with the **calcresult** partial:
+Update the element with the identifier "result"` with the **calcresult** partial.

 ```html
 <form data-request="onCalculate" data-request-update="calcresult: '#result'">
 ```

-Request a confirmation when the Delete button is clicked before the request is sent:
+Request a confirmation when the Delete button is clicked before the request is sent.

 ```html
 <form ... >